 Once you’ve decided on the type of architect that’s right for you, you can search our members database to find the right architect for you.

-This procedure is a good mechanism for transparency and demonstrates good corporate governance in an organization.
-For larger, architect-led projects, organizations (i.e. institutions, government ministries and state enterprises) often send out a request for proposal requiring submission of the proposal in a 2-envelope system, where one proposal is a technical proposal and the other is a financial proposal.
+This procedure is a good mechanism for transparency and demonstrates good corporate governance in an organisation.
+For larger, architect-led projects, organisations (i.e. institutions, government ministries and state enterprises) often send out a request for proposal requiring submission of the proposal in a 2-envelope system, where one proposal is a technical proposal and the other is a financial proposal.

 The RFP should also include important information about the project such as the site, the user’s brief including space requirements, timelines, budget (if available), question and answer periods, evaluation criteria and weighting and of course deadlines.